What is 3D Asteroid Catalogue?

 From: B. Carry's paper

 Unfortunately, lightcurve inversion technique is not as precise as radar or spacecraft imaging and usually cannot predict all of the asteroid's surface features.
 In most cases, it can only create a convex shape, while the asteroids are mostly nonconvex.
-Still, it enables us to reveal the basics physical characteristics of individual asteroids.
+Still, it enables to reveal basic physical characteristics of individual asteroids.

 Most of the lightcurve-inversion models on this website has been taken from DAMIT database.